Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Methods

-\textbf{Localization Module.} Following the architecture of 3DVG-Transformer, we use a transformer~\cite{NIPS2017_3f5ee243} to associate 3D and language features using an attention mechanism.
-This approach enables the creation of a language-aware-object proposal representation $o_{3d} \in R^{d \times m}$, by feeding the language feature and object proposal feature into transformer layers.
-In contrast to the vanilla 3DVG-Transformer, our baseline model uses both 2D and 3D object features.
-The 3D visual grounding methods relying solely on 3D data may be vulnerable to dataset shift due to variations in the number of points in objects across different 3D datasets, as discussed in Section~\ref{sec:data_stats}.
-We assumed that (i) 2D images around a bounding box contain rich object information and (ii) 2D image features extracted by a model trained on a large number of images are independent of 3D data and exhibit robustness to 3D dataset shifts.
-To incorporate these assumptions, we first extract image features $v \in R^{c}$ from the RGB camera images used to create the 3D scan with the CLIP image encoder.
-Second, to identify 2D images related to the 3D object, we compute the cosine similarity between the center coordinates of the predicted object proposals and the camera matrix of each image.
-We select the top $L$ (set to 10) multi-view images close to the object proposal with the highest cosine similarity values, provided that their cosine similarity exceeds a specified threshold (empirically set to 0.8).
-Finally, we compute the weighted image features by the inner product value of the text feature $t$ extracted by the CLIP text encoder, reducing the weight of images irrelevant based on the given description.
+After extracting image features $v \in R^{c}$ from the RGB camera images used to create the 3D scan with the CLIP image encoder to incorporate these assumptions, we identify 2D images related to the 3D object.
+Then we compute the cosine similarity between the center coordinates of the predicted object proposals and the camera matrix of each image.
+We select the top $l$ (set as 10) multi-view images close to the object proposal with the highest cosine similarity values, provided that their cosine similarity exceeds a specified threshold (empirically set as 0.8).
+Finally, we compute the weighted image features by the inner product value of text feature $t$ extracted by the CLIP text encoder, and by reducing the weight of irrelevant images based on the given description.
 By projecting weighted average image features, we obtain the 2D object features $o_{2d} \in R^{d\times m}$.
-In contrast to the existing methods using the 2D image and 3D object features, which rely on ground truth object labels or bounding box~\cite{yang2021sat,jain2022bottom}, our method can use 2D images feature for visual grounding without requiring ground truth ones.
+In contrast to the existing methods using 2D image and 3D object features, which rely on a single image of the proposed object ~\cite{yang2021sat,jain2022bottom}, our method can use multi-view 2D image features for learning end-to-end 3D visual grounding without requiring a ground truth image or label.